-Gas Industry Co has made amendments to Benchmarks 9 and 16.
-The link to the amendments can be found here.
+Gas Industry Co made amendments to Benchmarks 9 and 16.
+The link to the amendments can be viewed here.

-Gas Industry Co is proposing an amendment to the interpretation of Benchmark 16.
+Gas Industry Co proposed an amendment to the interpretation of Benchmark 16.

-The link to the proposal can be found here
+The link to the proposal can be viewed here

 On 12 May 2010, the Associate Minister of Energy and Resources endorsed Gas Industry Co's recommendation that a retail contracts oversight scheme be established.
 As part of that scheme, a "baseline" assessment of gas supply arrangements as at 15 June 2010 was completed and published in August 2010.

-The link to the Retail Gas Contracts benchmarks Restatement 2011 can be found here.
+The link to the Retail Gas Contracts benchmarks Restatement 2011 can be viewed here.